jina-ai/executors/jinahub/indexers/searcher/HnswlibSearcher/README.md

 ## Index and search

-This example show a common usage pattern where we first index some documents, and then perform search on the index.
+This example shows a common usage pattern where we first index some documents, and then perform search on the index.

 Note that to achieved the desired tradeoff between index and query